Blog - Traffic Masters· · Loading…

 What it means: Brand awareness.
 People know your site and come directly.

-Caveats: Direct traffic is often over-reported because GA4 labels traffic as “direct” when it can’t identify the source.
+Caveats: Direct traffic is often over-reported.
+GA4 labels traffic as “direct” when it can’t identify the source.
 This includes:

 • Links from secure (HTTPS) to non-secure (HTTP) sites